Support and Resistance Levels

 This process of hitting a level and bouncing back is called testing the support level.

 The more times a support is tested and the market bounces up the stronger this support level is - the example below this support level was tested three times without breaking.
-Finally the market trend reversed and started moving in the opposite direction.
+Finally the market trend reversed and started moving in opposite direction.

-Once a this support level has been determined traders use it to place their orders to buy the currency at the same time putting a stop loss a few pips below it.
+Once a this support level has been determined traders use it to place their orders to buy the currency at the same time putting a stop-loss a few pips below it.

 In the example above the market did not move below this area.
 It is an area where price of the currency cannot break lower.